 For example, if your horse eats 6 kg of hay, and the hay has a 10.4 percent protein content, you would multiply 6 kg x 0.104.
 The end result, 0.624 kg, equates to 624 grams of protein.
 If your horse is in intense work and needs 804 grams of protein, you’ll need to make up for the lacking 180 grams of protein through a feed concentrate.

 Supplement For Specific Needs

 A diet that includes manufacturer-recommended amounts of processed feeds will often deliver all the nutrition that your horse needs, but you may still need to supplement his diet.
-Performance horses can benefit from supplements like EPO-Equine, a blood builder that can support greater stamina and endurance, or from Un-Lock, an advanced muscle formula that can help to reduce tying up and muscle cramping.
+Performance horses can benefit from supplements like EPO-Equine, a blood builder that can support greater stamina and endurance, or from Un-Lock, an advanced muscle formula that can help to reduce muscle cramping.
 Take a look at your horse’s performance demands, health issues and more to identify appropriate supplements.

 Creating and maintaining an ideal feeding program for your horse will take time, and it’s an ongoing process.
 Be prepared to reassess and adjust this program as the seasons and your horse’s athletic levels change.
 Once you know how to establish the right feeding program, you’ll be able to revise it as needed to support your horse’s health.